Survival for laryngeal cancer

 Stage 1

-Around 90 out of 100 adults (around 90%) will survive their cancer for 5 years or more after diagnosis.
+Almost 90 out of 100 people (almost 90%) will survive their cancer for 5 years or more after diagnosis.

-Stage 1 laryngeal cancer is only in one part of the larynx and the vocal cords are still able to move.
+Stage 1 laryngeal cancer means the cancer is only in one part of the larynx and the vocal cords are still able to move.
 The cancer has not spread to nearby tissues, lymph nodes or other organs.

 Stage 2

-Almost 70 out of 100 adults (almost 70%) will survive their cancer for 5 years or more after they are diagnosed.
+Around 70 out of 100 people (around 70%) will survive their cancer for 5 years or more after they are diagnosed.

-Stage 2 laryngeal cancer has spread to another part of the larynx from where it started.
+Stage 2 laryngeal cancer means the cancer has spread to another part of the larynx from where it started.
 In some types of laryngeal cancer, it has grown into the vocal cords and these may not be able to move.
 The cancer has not spread to lymph nodes or other organs.

 Stage 3

-Stage 3 laryngeal cancer has grown throughout the larynx but has not spread to other parts of the body.
-OR at least one vocal cord is fixed and can’t move.
-OR the cancer may also have spread to a nearby lymph node, which is no larger than 3cm across.
+Stage 3 laryngeal cancer means the cancer has grown throughout the larynx but has not spread to other parts of the body.
+Or at least one vocal cord is fixed and can’t move.
+Or the cancer may also have spread to a nearby lymph node, which is no larger than 3cm across.

 Stage 4

-More than 30 out of 100 adults (more than 30%) survive their cancer for 5 years or more after they are diagnosed.
+Almost 35 out of 100 adults (almost 35%) survive their cancer for 5 years or more after they are diagnosed.

-Stage 4 cancer may have spread into tissue outside the larynx such as the thyroid or food pipe.
+Stage 4 laryngeal cancer means the cancer may have spread into tissue outside the larynx such as the thyroid gland or food pipe.
 It may have spread to lymph nodes which are further away and larger in size.
 And it may have spread to other parts of the body.

 Survival for all stages

-Generally for men with cancer of the larynx in England:
+Generally for people with cancer of the larynx in England:

-• almost 85 out of every 100 (almost 85%) will survive their cancer for 1 year or more
+almost 85 out of every 100 people (almost 85%) will survive their cancer for 1 year or more

-• more than 45 out of every 100 (more than 45%) will survive their cancer for 10 years or more
+more than 60 out of every 100 people (more than 60%) will survive their cancer for 5 years or more

 What affects survival